-CuriousFox lists four places named Swinton in Yorkshire: Swinton near Malton (North Yorkshire); Swinton near Masham (North Yorkshire); Swinton (West Yorkshire); and Swinton Bridge (West Yorkshire).
-The most likely of these, based on the location of other events for the family, is the Swinton near Malton, which is in the parish of Appleton le Street.
+: Swinton near Malton (North Yorkshire); Swinton near Masham (North Yorkshire); Swinton (West Yorkshire); and Swinton Bridge (West Yorkshire).
+My initial reaction was that, based on the location of other events for the family, I should focus on the Swinton near Malton, which is in the parish of Appleton le Street

 |Parish register of marriages, Kirby Misperton, held by North Yorkshire County Record Office|

 The Bishop's Transcript of the burial register for Crambe, Yorkshire (North Riding) says 'Peter MATTHEW, abode Barton, buried 3rd April 1832 aged 74' (Borthwick Institute for Archives ref.PR-CRAM 8 page 22).
 If this is Kitty's husband, he was a lot older than her.
 I have not yet found a will or other document to prove or disprove my theory.

 Census enumerator's returns for Barton-le-Willows

 , North Yorkshire, 30 Mar 1851, list Kitty MATTHEW

 as the head of the household, 'widow aged 73, grocer, born Swinton, Yorkshire'.
 The household included her son-in-law William LEAPER, his wife Jane and their children.

 |Part of the 1851 census return for Barton-le-Willows (re Kitty MATTHEW, born Swinton)|